dranidis/spreadsheet-models/README.md

 The organization and the content of the configuration files is largely based on the: https://github.com/PopGoesTheWza/ts-gas-project-starter project.

-# Library repo: dranidis/spreadsheet-models
+## Library: dranidis/spreadsheet-models

 This repository has the code for the library.

 The library functions are declared in the namespace SheetLib.

-# Testing repo: dranidis/test-spreadsheet-models
+## Client sample: dranidis/test-spreadsheet-models

 This repository is a consumer for the library found in repo: dranidis/spreadsheet-models